 While traditional plastic cards have fewer instances of fraud than other payment methods, a virtual card payment solution gives businesses an even higher level of security that can reduce vulnerability.
 Each virtual card payment has a distinct 16-digit account number, unique to each payment, allowing for a convenient single-use.
 It can never be stolen or reused, and your payment is sent securely and directly to your supplier and is accessible only to them.
 Additionally virtual cards can be used to streamline and automate accounts payable processes.

 Automated accounts receivable (AR) and AP payment solutions are increasingly common areas where there are opportunities to boost defenses amid the new normal of remote work.
 When payments are outsourced to a secure, digital payments provider, this not only gives businesses the flexibility that comes with digitization, but offsets the risks associated with these payment methods.
 Your finance teams can still control the invoices and approvals via workflows in your ERP, then your secured payments provider will step in to process the payments.

-There is a perceived complexity to addressing security concerns through AP payment automation which could easily explain why some businesses are slow to digitize and automate.
 However, astute CFOs are increasingly eager to invest in innovative payment solutions that can assist in the fight against fraud.
 As more companies move to fully remote or hybrid workforces, and fraud attempts on accounts payable continue to grow, moving from manual to automated processes have become not only necessary, but critical for businesses that want to successfully navigate disruption and plan for the future.

 Want to learn more about how accounts payable automation can help improve your security?